prachigauriar/URLMock/README.md

 * Works on macOS, iOS, and tvOS

-## What’s New in URLMock 1.3.5
+## What’s New in URLMock 1.3.6

-URLMock 1.3.5 bugfix: when having a URL with multiple values for the same parameter name could fail to match it against the same URL if parameters were specified in different order
+URLMock 1.3.6 adds support for installing using Swift Package Manager.

 ## Installation